Centaur (small Solar System body)

-known centaur, 514107 Kaʻepaokaʻawela, which may be in a stable (though retrograde) orbit.
+known centaur, 514107 Kaʻepaokaʻāwela, which may be in a stable (though retrograde) orbit.
 (Note: For criticism of this idea see:) Centaurs typically exhibit the characteristics of both asteroids and comets.
 They are named after the mythological centaurs that were a mixture of horse and human.
 Observational bias toward large objects makes determination of the total centaur population difficult.
 Estimates for the number of centaurs in the Solar System more than 1 km in diameter range from as low as 44,000 to more than 10,000,000.

 The first centaur to be discovered, under the definition of the Jet Propulsion Laboratory and the one used here, was 944 Hidalgo in 1920.
 However, they were not recognized as a distinct population until the discovery of 2060 Chiron in 1977.
 The largest confirmed centaur is 10199 Chariklo, which at 250 kilometers in diameter is as big as a mid-sized main-belt asteroid, and is known to have a system of rings.
 It was discovered in 1997.

 No centaur has been photographed up close, although there is evidence that Saturn's moon Phoebe, imaged by the Cassini probe in 2004, may be a captured centaur that originated in the Kuiper belt.
 In addition, the Hubble Space Telescope has gleaned some information about the surface features of 8405 Asbolus.

 Ceres may have originated in the region of the outer planets, and if so might be considered an ex-centaur, but the centaurs seen today all originated elsewhere.

-Of the objects known to occupy centaur-like orbits, approximately 30 have been found to display comet-like dust comas, with three, 2060 Chiron, 60558 Echeclus, and 29P/Schwassmann-Wachmann 1, having detectable levels of volatile production in orbits entirely beyond Jupiter.
+Of the objects known to occupy centaur-like orbits, approximately 30 have been found to display comet-like dust comas, with three, 2060 Chiron, 60558 Echeclus, and 29P/Schwassmann–Wachmann 1, having detectable levels of volatile production in orbits entirely beyond Jupiter.
 Chiron and Echeclus are therefore classified as both centaurs and comets, while Schwassmann-Wachmann 1 has always held a comet designation.
 Other centaurs, such as 52872 Okyrhoe, are suspected of having shown comas.
 Any centaur that is perturbed close enough to the Sun is expected to become a comet.